eesyuen09/tp/docs/DeveloperGuide.md

 **Model Component:**

 - `FeeTracker`: Serves as the central manager for all student fee records.
-      - Internally stores data in a nested structure:
-      `Map<StudentId, Map<Month, FeeState>>`, where each student’s fee history is organized by month.
+    - Internally stores data in a nested structure: `Map<StudentId, Map<Month, FeeState>>`, where each student’s fee history is organized by month.
     - The tracker only stores months that have been explicitly marked.
       Any month after enrollment without a record is automatically considered UNPAID by default.
-    - Months **before** the student’s `enrolledMonth` are **not tracked** and return no fee status.
+      - Months before a student’s enrolledMonth are excluded from fee tracking, as no payment records exist prior to enrollment.
       - Provides methods to generate **payment history** between two months.
       - This design avoids redundant data storage and enables on-demand computation of fee states, ensuring efficient lookups and minimal memory use.
       - The `Model` interacts with the `FeeTracker` when marking payments, undoing payments, filtering Paid/Unpaid students, or retrieving historical fee data.

 - `FeeState`: Represents a student’s payment status for a particular month. (either **PAID** or **UNPAID**)